miltonkhondokar/laravel_form_validation/README.md

 ## Instructions

-Just download or clone this project and run the following command, and that's it.
+Just download or clone this project.
+Create a schema called "sales", and run the following commands, and that's it.
 ```
 composer update
 php artisan migrate